ErickFMolina/ErickFMolina.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Hello!"
-excerpt: "About me"
+excerpt: "Hello!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# About me

 Currently, I am a first year PhD student in Agricultural and Applied Economics in the University of Wisconsin-Madison.